jlauman/data_engineering_project_capstone/README.md

 but different, environment for data transformation as Python+Pandas.
 One interesting Julia module used in this project is `Distributed` which provides a Python `multiprocessing`-like for spawning work into new OS processes.
-The problems encountered with the Julia language in this project were realted to the relative youth of the Julia ecosystem and lack of documentation and examples for Julia modules.
+The problems encountered with the Julia language in this project were related to the relative youth of the Julia ecosystem and lack of documentation and examples for Julia modules.